Special Needs Planning

 Serving Clients in New York City and the New York Metropolitan Area

-Special needs is the broad category of requirements and care for individuals suffering from a wide range of physical disabilities, medical conditions, intellectual difficulties, or emotional problems, including physical conditions, learning difficulties, and behavioral problems.
+Special needs is the broad category of requirements and care for individuals suffering from a wide range of physical limitations, medical conditions, intellectual limitations, or emotional problems, including learning difficulties, and behavioral health issues.

-What help will the government give us to help financially with our special needs child?
+What help will the government give us to help financially with our special needs child/adult?

-Some of these major programs include: (i) Medicaid, which gives basic medical care; (ii) Supplemental Nutrition Assistance Program (SNAP/Food Stamps) and Supplemental Security Income (SSI), which provide allowances for food and shelter to people with disabilities; and (iii) Social Security Disability Insurance (SSDI), which helps those with a disability, but requires that the individual hasn’t been able to work for at least a year because of the disability.
+Some of these major programs include: (i) Medicaid, which gives basic medical care; (ii) Supplemental Nutrition Assistance Program (SNAP/Food Stamps) and Supplemental Security Income (SSI), which provide allowances for food and shelter to people with different or limited abilities; and (iii) Social Security Disability Insurance (SSDI), which helps those with individuals who hasn’t been able to work for at least a year because of the disability of a physical, medical or mental health condition.

 There’s a lot to keep straight.
 How do we stay organized?

-If you have a child with special needs, it’s critical that you maintain all of your documentation in one safe place that you can access easily when needed.
+If you have a child (minor or adult) with special needs, it’s critical that you maintain all of your documentation in one safe place that you can access easily when needed.

-Experts suggest that parents of children with special needs should have a file or lockbox to keep the information that future caregivers will need to care for the child after the parents have passed away.
+Experts suggest that parents of children with special needs should have a file or digital folder to keep the information that future caregivers will need to care for the child after the parents have passed away. this is especially true to document the onset of the disabling medical condition.

 So what exactly should be in my file?